aosabook/500lines/objmodel/objmodel.markdown

 optimize for memory use, in actual VMs that use a just-in-time (JIT) compiler they also improve the performance of the program.
-To achieve that, the JIT uses the maps to compile attribute lookups to a lookup in the objects' storage at a fixed offset, getting rid of all dictionary lookups completely (FIXME footnote:
+To achieve that, the JIT uses the maps to compile attribute lookups to a lookup in the objects' storage at a fixed offset, getting rid of all dictionary lookups completely[^lookups].

-How that works is beyond the scope of this chapter.
+[^lookups]: How that works is beyond the scope of this chapter.
 I tried to give a reasonably readable account of it in a paper I wrote a few years ago.
-It uses an object model that is basically a variant of the one in this chapter: C. F. Bolz, A. Cuni, M. Fijałkowski, M. Leuschel, S. Pedroni, and A. Rigo, “Runtime feedback in a meta-tracing JIT for efficient dynamic languages,” in Proceedings of the 6th Workshop on Implementation, Compilation, Optimization of Object-Oriented Languages, Programs and Systems, New York, NY, USA, 2011, pp. 9:1–9:8.).
+It uses an object model that is basically a variant of the one in this chapter: C. F.
+Bolz, A. Cuni, M. Fijałkowski, M. Leuschel, S. Pedroni, and A. Rigo, “Runtime feedback in a meta-tracing JIT for efficient dynamic languages,” in Proceedings of the 6th Workshop on Implementation, Compilation, Optimization of Object-Oriented Languages, Programs and Systems, New York, NY, USA, 2011, pp.
+9:1–9:8.

 ## Potential Extensions